tfulanchan/kau-docs/docs/486/ch8.md

 | Information Brokerage | New information services such as information search, customer profiling, and business opportunity brokerage. |
 | Trust and Other Services | Trust services by certification authorities or others.
 Other services include the delivery of business information and consultancy services. |

-By mapping the business models onto a two-dimensional framework, Timmers identified two opposite trends for the future evolution of e-business models:
+By mapping the business models onto a two-dimensional framework, [Timmers](https://www.electronicmarkets.org/fileadmin/user_upload/doc/Issues/Volume_08/Issue_02/V08I2_Business_Models_for_Electronic_Markets.pdf) identified two opposite trends for the future evolution of e-business models:
   - One is the move toward increased integration of information flow.
   - The other is the development of specialized, highly innovative services.

+(Timmers identified two contrasting trends for the future evolution of e-business models by mapping them onto a two-dimensional framework.
+The first trend involves an increased integration of information flow, indicating a move towards more interconnected and seamless data exchange within business processes.
+On the other hand, the second trend focuses on the development of specialized, highly innovative services, suggesting a shift towards offering unique and cutting-edge solutions tailored to specific market needs.
+These trends reflect the dual directions in which e-business models are evolving, emphasizing both enhanced connectivity and the delivery of specialized, value-added services in the digital marketplace.)

 Rappa identified and conceptualized a series of e-business models primarily from the perspective of revenue generation.

-The main categories are summarized in the following table.
+The main categories are [summarized](https://core.ac.uk/download/pdf/301352104.pdf) in the following table.

 | E-Business Model | Meaning | Sub-models |
 |-|-|-|